marpinen/ReplayO-Mark-Controls/README.md

 ## Description
 WINDOWS ONLY, NOT TESTED WITH ANYTHING ELSE YET!

-I'm newbie coder and this is my first proper program, I've got a lot to learn.
+I'm newbie coder and this is my first proper program, I've got lot to learn.

 Prerequisites:
 You need a Strava account, at least one activity and these API keys: